Robpol86/makemkv/README.md

 ## Automated Run

 Once you've verified this Docker image works fine on your system it's time to automate it.
-Lets start off with a simple udev rule that runs the image and then cleans up by deleting the container after it's done ripping (leaving the ripped files intact since they're in a volume).
+All you need is a simple udev rule that runs the image and then cleans up by deleting the container after it's done ripping (leaving the ripped files intact since they're in a volume).
 Note the udev rule file contents below.
 You'll want to change:

 1. The **MKV_GID** and **MKV_UID** IDs to your user's.
 2. The **/home/you/MakeMKV** file path to the directory that'll hold MKVs.